lucentcosmos/SparkLogsAnalyzer/chapter2/batch.md

 Run [LogAnalyzerBatchImport.java](src/main/java/com/databricks/apps/logs/chapter2/LogAnalyzerBatchImport.java)
 while copying files into HDFS.

-Note that there are other Hadoop Compatible File Systems, and this same code would work on those systems as well.
+Note that there are other Hadoop Compatible File Systems, and the same code would work on any of them.